zhandawei/Call_ANSYS_in_MATLAB/README.md

 # Call ANSYS in MATLAB
-This code try to use MATLAB to call the ANSYS software to do FEM anlysis, which can save you a lot of times when you want to do multiple designs computation using ANSYS, especially for tasks like approximation and optimization.
+This code try to use MATLAB to call the ANSYS software to do FEM anlysis, which can save you a lot of times when you want to do multiple design computations using ANSYS, especially for tasks like approximation and optimization.

 It works as following: